Raynes/tentacles/README.md

 If an API function has no options and authentication would have no uses for that particular call, the options map is not a parameter at all.
 For API calls that can do different things based on whether or not you are authenticated but authentication is not **required**, then the options map will be an optional argument.
 For API calls that require authentication to function at all, the options map is a required argument.
 Any data that is required by an API call is a positional argument to the API functions.
 The options map only ever contains authentication info and/or optional input.

+Authentication information can be basic auth info (username:password) as demonstrated above or it can be an oauth2 access token.
+In that case, you'd pass the `:oauth-token` key instead.

 The Github API is massive and great.
 I can't demonstrate every API call.
 Everything is generally just as easy as the above examples, and I'm working hard to document things as well as possible, so go explore!

-There are even some [Marginalia docs](http://raynes.github.com/tentacles)!
+Here are some lovely [Marginalia docs](http://raynes.github.com/tentacles).
+I also wrote a demonstrational [blog post](http://blog.raynes.me/blog/2011/12/02/waving-our-tentacles/) about Tentacles that I intend to keep updated with future releases.

 If you run into something that isn't documented well or you don't understand, look for the API call on the Github API [docs](http://developer.github.com/v3/).
 If you feel like it, please submit a pull request with improved documentation.
 Let's make this the most impressive Github API library around!